bkudler/MelodyGenWithMaxiWithLearner/README.md

   ![filled in](https://user-images.githubusercontent.com/16430294/213082431-f54d0e14-1a10-4c36-a3be-73187341bea1.png)

 * Temperature tells Google's Magenta how far from the original sequence it can diverge, values between 1 and 2 are best.
-* Step amount is how long the sequence is
+* Step amount is how long the sequence is.
-* Seq repeats is how many times to loop the sequences magenta returns
+* Seq repeats is how many times to loop the sequences magenta returns.
 * Steps per qn is steps per quarter note, how many quarter notes should one step be, higher values, usually means faster, good values are 4 or 8.

   ![filled in](https://user-images.githubusercontent.com/16430294/213082431-f54d0e14-1a10-4c36-a3be-73187341bea1.png)

-Once A Sequence Is Created From Magenta MaxiSynth Will Begin Playing The Sequence, Looped The Amount of Times Entered In The Seq Repeats Box.
+Once A Sequence Is Created From Magenta, MaxiSynth Will Begin Playing The Sequence Looped The Amount of Times Entered In The Seq Repeats Box.
 The Music Can Then Be Altered In Real Time.

 * Length controls the length of the sequence.
 The further to the left the slider is the less notes are played.
 Notes are removed semi-randomly.
 * Variation will change the order of the notes.
 The slider entirely to the left will mean no variation, the slider all the way to the right creates the maximum amount of variation.
-In order to keep the melody sound familiar, this only varies the middle 90 percent of notes.
+In order to keep the melody sounding familiar, this only varies the middle 90 percent of notes.
 * The user can also vary the first five percent of notes to get really crazy.
 This slider works the same as the variation slider, except on the aforementioned note set.
 * The user can also vary the last five percent of notes.
 This slider works the same as the variation slider, except on the aforementioned note set.